BRGM/ComPASS/doc/setting_physical_properties.rst

 Properties such as permeability, porosity, thermal conductivity are defined through the
-:func:`simulation.init <ComPASS.simulation.base.init>` function and the corresponding keywords for cell or fracture elements.
+:func:`simulation.init <ComPASS.simulation.init.init>` function and
+the corresponding keywords for cell or fracture elements ({cell/fracture}_permeability, {cell/fracture}_porosity, {cell/fracture}_thermal_conductivity).
+For the permability and the thermal conductivity, you can give a scalar, the diagonal part or the full permeability tensor, or an array of any of these three types with as many elements as mesh cells/fractures.
+The porosity can be a scalar or an array with as many elements as mesh cells/fractures.

 For example setting up the reservoir thermal conductivity can be done as follows: